The following article was originally published in the Jan/Feb 2015 issue of the Floral Notes newsletter.

 D&D Farms is a family owned wholesale greenhouse business in Stow, MA.
 The business consists of over 140,000 sq. ft of greenhouse growing area for pansies, perennials, annuals, mixed and flowering hanging baskets, 4” and 6” crops.
 D&D sows about half of their own seedlings, from pansies and perennials to the ever-growing selection of flowering annuals.
 They also grow vegetatively propagated plants.

 We have been using biological control to manage pests in our greenhouses for the past 5 years.
 We find that using biological control to manage pests is faster, easier and less costly than purchasing and using pesticides.
-Anyone can apply the beneficials and there is no re-entry interval needed like using pesticides.
+Anyone can apply the beneficials and there is no restricted entry interval after application as there is with pesticides.
 We also feel that our plants are healthier and of higher quality.
 Using beneficials is cleaner and healthier for customers and employees.

 - Nemasys (Steinernema feltiae) - Beneficial nematode used for fungus gnat larvae and also thrips pupae.

-- Hypoaspis miles – Soil dwelling predatory mite used for fungus gnat larvae (will also eat thrips pupae and shore fly larvae).
+- Stratiolaeleps scimitus (formerly Hypoaspis miles) – Soil dwelling predatory mite used for fungus gnat larvae.
+They will also eat thrips pupae and shore fly larvae.

-- Atheta – Predatory rove beetle for shore fly and fungus gnat larvae.
+- Atheta coraria– Predatory rove beetle for shore fly and fungus gnat larvae.
 Atheta will also eat thrips pupae and other soil insects.

-- Amblyseius cucumeris – Predatory mite used for thrips.
+- Neoseiulus cucumeris (formerly Amblyseius cucumeris) – Predatory mite used for thrips.

 ABS (Amblyseius-Breeding-System) is available in sachets or loose in a tube.
 It contains a food source (prey mites) for the predatory mite, allowing reproduction inside the sachets.
 This allows a continuous release over several weeks.

 - Banker plants are used to manage green peach and melon aphids.
-Banker plants are grass plants such as barley, wheat or oats that are used to rear, release and sustain aphid parasites before aphids appear in the crop.
+Banker plants are grass plants such as barley, wheat or oats that are used to rear, release, and sustain aphid parasitoidss before aphids appear in the crop.
 Here’s a summary of how they are grown and used.
 Barley plants (or wheat or oats) are purchased with bird cherry oat aphids on them.
 The infested plants are planted in hanging baskets.
-The bird cherry oat aphids attack only monocotyledons.
-Once the bird cherry oat aphids are established, we sprinkle Aphidius colemani and Aphidus matricariae (two types of parasite wasps) on the bird cherry oat aphids.
+The bird cherry oat aphids attack only monocots.
+Once the bird cherry oat aphids are established, we sprinkle Aphidius colemani and Aphidus matricariae (two species of parasitoid wasps) on the bird cherry oat aphids.
 Aphidius parasitizes and then emerges from the bird cherry aphids.
 Once parasitized bird cherry aphid mummies are observed, we place the banker plants throughout the greenhouse where emerging Aphidius will parasitize green peach and melon aphids on the crop.

-- Orius - Predatory plant bug for thrips.
+- Orius minutus- Predatory plant bug for thrips.